fixture-py/fixture/docs/source/using-loadable-fixture.rst

     ...         title = "Dune"
     ...         author = AuthorData.frank_herbert

 As you recall, we passed a dictionary into the Fixture that associates DataSet names with storage objects.
-Using this dict, a ``Fixture.Data`` instance now knows to use the sqlalchemy mapped class ``Book`` when saving a DataSet named ``BookData``.
+Using this dict, a :class:`FixtureData <fixture.base.FixtureData>` instance now knows to use the sqlalchemy mapped class ``Book`` when saving a DataSet named ``BookData``.

 The ``Fixture.Data`` instance implements the ``setup()`` and ``teardown()`` methods typical to any test object.
 At the beginning of a test the ``DataSet`` objects are loaded like so::